particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 This setup has a wide range of applications, so enjoy!

-###Troubleshooting
+### Troubleshooting
 **No events are appearing in the Dashboard.**
 * Check the sensor wiring against the diagram.
 * In some cases breadboard holes can be a little loose.
 Try wiggling the resistor and sensor and see if readings come in.
+If you're using a resistor with very thin leads, sticking them into the same holes as the sensor pins often provides better contact.
 * Make sure you're logged into the dashboard with the same account that owns the device.
 * Make sure the Photon LED is "breathing cyan", which means it's connected to the cloud.